MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/pos-outbound-inventory-operation.md

 [!include [banner](includes/banner.md)]

-This article describes capabilities of the point of sale (POS) outbound inventory operation in Microsoft Dynamics 365 Commerce.
+This article describes the capabilities of the point of sale (POS) outbound inventory operation in Microsoft Dynamics 365 Commerce.

 In Commerce version 10.0.10 and later, inbound and outbound operations in the point of sale (POS) replaced the picking and receiving operation.

 > [!NOTE]
 > In Commerce version 10.0.10 and later, any new features in the POS application that are related to receiving store inventory against purchase orders and transfer orders will be added to the **Inbound operation** POS operation.
-If you're currently using the picking and receiving operation in POS, it is recommended that you develop a strategy for moving from that operation to the new inbound and outbound operations.
-Although the picking and receiving operation won't be removed from the product, from a functional or performance perspective there will be no further investments in it after Commerce version 10.0.9.
+If you're currently using the picking and receiving operation in POS, we recommend that you develop a strategy for moving from that operation to the new inbound and outbound operations.
+Although the picking and receiving operation won't be removed from the product, from a functional or performance perspective, there will be no further investments in it after Commerce version 10.0.9.

 ## Prerequisites

-Before your organization can use the outbound operation functionality, you must fulfill the following prerequisites.
+Before your organization can use the outbound operation functionality, you must complete the following prerequisites.

 ### Configure an asynchronous document framework

-For instructions on how to configure an asynchronous document framework, see [Commerce asynchronous document framework](async-document-framework.md).
+For information about how to configure an asynchronous document framework, see [Commerce asynchronous document framework](async-document-framework.md).
 You can skip this step if you've already configured an asynchronous document framework for other operations.

 ### Add Outbound operation to the POS screen layout